olilanz/ai-wan21-gp/README.md

 It may be advisable to store the cache outside of the container, e.g. by mounting a volume to /workspace.

 ## Variables
-WAN21_AUTO_UPDATE: Automatically updates the models and inference scripts to the latest version upon container start-up (default: 0).
+AUTO_UPDATE: Automatically updates the models and inference scripts to the latest version upon container start-up (default: 0).
  - 0: Don't update automatically.
 Use the scripts that are bundled.
  - 1: Update and use the latest features/models, but also accept that this may bring breaking changes.